 - The prevalence of hypertension in the United States is increasing and reached 29% in 2004.

-- As of 2000, nearly one billion people or ~26% of the adult population of the world had hypertension.
+- As of 2000, nearly one billion people had hypertension or ~26% of the world's adult population.

 - Hypertension is more common in men (though menopause tends to decrease this difference) and in those of low socioeconomic status.

 - As of 2006, hypertension affects 76 million US adults (34% of the population), and African American adults have among the highest rates of hypertension in the world at 44%.

 - In 1995, it was estimated that 43 million people in the United States had hypertension or were taking antihypertensive medication, almost 24% of the adult United States population.

 - Rates vary markedly in different regions, with rates as low as 3.4% (men) and 6.8% (women) in rural India and as high as 68.9% (men) and 72.5% (women) in Poland.
 In Europe, hypertension occurs in about 30 - 45% of people as of 2013.